sinfloodmusic/ableton-gobo/README.md

 Almost all of the Angular App code is lifted from Nic.
 Almost all of the golang client manager code as well.

-At the moment, my original contirubtion is in the Max 4 Live plugin, the accompanying Javascript for said plugin, as well as the UDP server component of the GoLang server that listens to and relays messages from, Ableton.
+At the moment, my original contribution is in the Max 4 Live plugin, the accompanying Javascript for said plugin, as well as the UDP server component of the GoLang server that listens to and relays messages from, Ableton.

 ### Get up and Running